makingtheimpact/show-my-social-icons/readme.txt

 * Drag-and-drop ordering of icons
 * Search functionality to quickly find platforms
 * Individual icon display option
+* Select icons shortcode to display a group of icons of your choice
 * Force load styles option to ensure icons are displayed correctly

 Supported Platforms: